stefvtls/MovieCharactersAPI/README.md

   <li> Return all characters in a franchise by supplying a franchise id in the path</li>
 </ol>

-With GET and POST requests, rather than showing or supplying the related data as enities, DTOs are used which facilitates these requests by only requiring a relevant id.
+With GET and POST requests, rather than showing or supplying the related data as enities, DTOs are used which facilitates these requests by only requiring and returning a relevant id.

-Documentation for this project has been created using Swagger / Open API.
+Documentation for this API has been done through Swagger / Open API and could be used to support the user in operating the API.

 ## Getting Started